lmcrean/research-enterprise-codebases/README.md

 ## Problem Statement:

-**Volatility**
+**Volatility**<br>
 Public opinions circulate both of the apparent collapse and growth of certain sectors in IT, such as Web Development and Artificial Intelligence -- with inconsistent sources of data.
 This can of course be ignored but skipping the need for data-driven research leaves freelancers and IT professionals relying soley on intuition, constantly looking over their shoulder in a volatile/ speculative market conditions.

-**Manual Researching data is time consuming.**
+**Manual Researching data is time consuming.** <br>
 Sources such as ITJobsWatch tend to be viewed best individually.
 Grouping queries together does not always compare trends.

-**AI Deep Research shortcomings**
+**Shortcomings of AI Deep Research** <br>
-Cutting-edge Deep Research applications such as Gemini, Claude and ChatGPT, however impressive are observed to hallucinate statistics.
+Cutting-edge Deep Research applications such as Gemini, Claude and ChatGPT, however impressive are still observed to hallucinate statistics.
+While their relevance continues to increase, hybrid solutions are likely optimal to verify particularly important data sources.

 ## Solution: